neo-fetch/zsh-setup-script/README.md

 > no i dont have a editor other than vi

-Try `nano` it most of the times is present on many distros or do the below:
+Try `nano` its present on many distros or do the below:

 if you dont know how to navigate a vi editor, simply press `esc` to return it to `NORMAL` mode just in case, then `i` to take it to the editable mode `INSERT` then use arrow keys to go to the desired place then edit them.
 If you think you made a mistake simply press `esc` then `u` to undo changes. then `i` to edit again.
 Once you're done just press `esc` and then `shift + z + z` aka `ZZ`.
 This will save your file.
 )